mschray/Fall-2021-IPRO/FacultyFeedback.md

  - I liked that you are doing Retros and they seem meaningful; keep it up!
  - I liked that you were able to meet face to face and got a lot done "in person"
  - [Suggestion] does your backlog contain all you need to do to complete the project?
- - Commment: Yes and we are still willing to make adjustments which can improve the completion of the project.
+ - Comment: Yes and we are still willing to make adjustments which can improve the completion of the project.

 ## Week 12 ##